GameNewb/Face-Recognition-App/README.md

 ---------------------
 #### To run the program you must have the following installed on your system:

-1. Apache server
+1. Apache server **
-2. MySQL
+2. MySQL **
 3. A text editor (e.g. Notepad++, SublimeText, Brackets, etc.) in case you want to make edits on the files
 4. FFMPEG

+** : Must be running as an administrator
 Note: For ease of access, you can simply download XAMPP(Apache & MySQL) here: https://www.apachefriends.org/index.html

 ----------------------
 #### Additional Dependencies:
-- FFMPEG is included in this project repo.
+- FFMPEG is required for this project to run properly.
 On Windows, you can simply add an environmental path to the ffmpeg folder and the dependencies will be fixed.
+On Linux, you must get the appropriate ffmpeg libraries and install it.
 - This app uses an email verification feature.
 As such, you will need to modify your php.ini file as well as your sendmail.ini file (after installing XAMPP).
   + On Windows XAMPP
     - Go to XAMPP directory